itsme-swe/React-Project-Learning_July2025/README.md

       # -D stands for Dev Dependency

-- Install React inside our App using npm instead of CDN Link
+- Install React and ReactDOM inside our App using npm instead of CDN Link

          npm install react

+         npm install react-dom

 And then try to run the file using **npx -** npx is used to execute the installed packages.